-Israel orders Palestinians to leave Gaza city as Doha truce talks continue
+Israel orders Palestinians to leave Gaza City as Doha truce talks continue

 Has famine arrived in Gaza?
 UN experts say it has

-Gaza’s interior ministry has called on residents in Gaza City to refrain from following Israeli evacuation orders, saying the instructions are a part of the Israeli army’s psychological warfare against Palestinians.
+Gaza’s Interior Ministry has called on residents in Gaza City to refrain from following Israeli evacuation orders, saying the instructions are a part of the Israeli army’s psychological warfare against Palestinians.

 The United Nations said the latest evacuations “will only fuel mass suffering for Palestinian families, many of whom have been displaced many times”.